EraX-AI/viColQwen/.ipynb_checkpoints/README_en-checkpoint.md

 This research, including the development and training of the viPyloQwen model, was conducted with close collaboration from **the AI technology team at Gtel Mobile JSC (GMobile)**.
 Their technical expertise and collaborative support were crucial throughout the research process and model training.

-Built upon the powerful **Qwen2-VL 2B Base** vision-language architecture, viPyloQwen employs a sophisticated contrastive learning framework.
+Built upon the powerful **Qwen2-VL 2B** vision-language architecture, viPyloQwen employs a sophisticated contrastive learning framework.
 While inspired by approaches like ColPali, viPyloQwen introduces significant enhancements, particularly through its unique training methodology.
 The model is trained on a **large-scale, exceptionally diverse dataset exceeding 11 million samples**.
 This meticulously curated dataset strategically integrates challenging text-text semantic similarity pairs (with continuous scores), complex instruction-following data, and perhaps most distinctively, a vast collection of multi-image Optical Character Recognition (OCR) and Visual Question Answering (VQA) scenarios.

 The core algorithmic innovation lies in viPyloQwen's **prefix-guided dynamic mixed-loss optimization strategy**.
 Task-specific prefixes (`<text_pair>`, `<instr>`, `<ocr>`, `<vqa_multi>`, `<vqa_single>`) are prepended to the input, serving as cues to signal the data type.
 This mechanism **dynamically triggers a corresponding, tailored loss function** (including InfoNCE, Triplet Loss, MSE, and direct cosine similarity maximization) specifically designed for each sample type.